 http://digitalcollections.uwyo.edu/luna/servlet/s/w92zx2

-Searching for possessions during relocation.
+Relocation - Searching for dumped possessions

 http://digitalcollections.uwyo.edu/luna/servlet/s/9mg6aj

-Inside the canteen clothing hut.
+Inside the canteen clothing hut

 http://digitalcollections.uwyo.edu/luna/servlet/s/u1g29c

-At the mess hall counter.
+Inside the mess hall at the counter

 http://digitalcollections.uwyo.edu/luna/servlet/s/v8toe3

-Eating at a picnic table.
+Eating at a picnic table

 http://digitalcollections.uwyo.edu/luna/servlet/s/0o56zt

-Man seated on a crate.
+Man seated on a crate

 http://digitalcollections.uwyo.edu/luna/servlet/s/8mvurt